lk-hang/gitbook/chapter-2/dataConstruction.md

 ## Implementation Details

-I obtain $$\lambda_i$$ for each stock in each month by solving the portfolio optimization [This link](../chapter-1/motivation#problem-formulation).
+I obtain $$\lambda_i$$ for each stock in each month by solving the portfolio optimization [see](<https://www.lkhang.com/chapter-1/motivation#problem-formulation>).
 Note that $$\lambda_i$$ is either $0$ or larger than $0$, by the KKT condition.
 I repeat the exercise for both CAPM and Fama French.
 The portfolio optimization is a quadratic programming problem and can be solved with a Goldfarb/Idnani dual algorithm `quadprog`.

-To solve the quadratic programming problem, I require specification of $$\mu, \Sigma, b$$.
+To solve the quadratic programming problem, I require specification of $$\mu, \Sigma, b​$$.
 I use the following procedure.

 ### Expected Return